Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Structural properties of copyless CRA

-\end{proof} The previous proposition shows that stable registers grow exponentially with respect of the number of times than a loop is iterated.
-In particular, when $\SR = \artic$ a stable register grow linearly.
-The next result is a refinement of Proposition~\ref{prop:long_exp} but in terms of the $\artic$-semiring.
-The lemma is technical and it will be used in the next section.
-The reader can avoid the proof for a first~read.
+Proposition~\ref{prop:long_exp} shows how $\sigma$-stable registers grow with respect of the number of times that a cycle is iterated.
+In particular, when $\SR = \artic$ then $\sigma$-stable registers grows linearly because $\mult$ operation is $+$ in this semiring.

-For the next lemma, recall that, by Proposition~\ref{prop:collapse_register}, for any $q \in Q$ there exists a word $w^q$ such that $\delta^*(q,w^q) = (q, \sigma^q)$ and $\sigma^q$ is a collapse substitution over every non-stable registers in $\cX$.
+The next result is a refinement of Proposition~\ref{prop:long_exp} for stable registers but in terms of the $\artic$-semiring.
+This result will be crucial in the proof of Theorem~\ref{theorem:counterexample}.
+Recall that, by Proposition~\ref{prop:reset_register}, for any $q \in Q$ there exists a word $w^q$ such that $\delta^*(q,w^q) = (q, \sigma^q)$ and $\sigma^q$ is an $\cA$-reset substitution.